ymolists/website/src/routes/blog/gitlab-integration.md

 <h2 class="h1">“Everyone can contribute”</h2>

-GitLab’s credo “Everyone can contribute” is a perfect fit for Gitpod because contributing becomes much simpler when you allow anyone to spin up a ready-to-code development environment in a few seconds.
+GitLab’s credo “Everyone can contribute” is a perfect fit for Gitpod because contributing becomes much simpler when you allow anyone to spin up a ready-to-code developer environment in a few seconds.

 GitLab’s engineers have worked on lowering the barrier to contributions on GitLab itself through a comprehensive [contribution guide](https://about.gitlab.com/community/contribute/) and even a [GitLab Development Kit (GDK)](https://gitlab.com/gitlab-org/gitlab-development-kit) that sets up your dev environment on your machine.
 But still, running the GDK installer takes at least 30 minutes to download and install dependencies, clone the GitLab repository, and start all services you need like the database, a webserver, etc.